zachary-thomas/book-store-.net-razor/README.md

-# book-store-asp.net-mvc
+# book-store-net-razor
-A book store web app using asp.net mvc
+A book store web app using .net razor